-The most important thing about picking Proof of Stake algorithm over Proof of Work — the one adopted by Bitcoin — is the energy consumption considerations.
+The most important thing about picking proof of stake algorithm over proof of work — the one adopted by Bitcoin — is the energy consumption considerations.
 Running the Bitcoin protocol is a tremendously expensive endeavor.
 It is estimated that 3.8 American households can be powered for a day by the energy spent to generate one Bitcoin transaction.
 These energy requirements for running the Bitcoin protocol only grow as more and more Bitcoin miners sink money into mining, and the difficulty of the problems that their computers (mining rigs) are cracking increases.
-This is why researchers did their best to investigate alternative ways to reach consensus — such as using the so-called BFT (Byzantine Fault Tolerant) consensus algorithms and Proof of Stake algorithms.
-The first significant work on Proof of Stake was conducted by the team of the Nxt cryptocurrency, but their protocol had significant flaws and no formal verification.
+This is why researchers did their best to investigate alternative ways to reach consensus — such as using the so-called BFT (Byzantine Fault Tolerant) consensus algorithms and proof of stake algorithms.

 What is Proof of Stake?

 In this section we explain what “proof” and “stake” mean, and then put it all together, explaining what “proof of stake” means.

 The “proof” part of “proof of stake” is about having evidence that blocks of transactions are legitimate.